BrunoMRopke/KaggleProjects/PowerBI Project/readme.md

 ![image](https://github.com/BrunoMRopke/MyProjects/assets/38227297/15e35b7b-3007-4154-a3a4-d096ffce2fc2)

 ### Python Queries
+Google BigQuery's integration with Python Notebooks stands as a robust feature, enabling data analysts and scientists to perform complex data manipulations and apply machine learning models directly within the database environment.
+This capability allows for the execution of advanced analytical computations and machine learning processes on large datasets before they are loaded into visualization tools like Power BI, Looker, and others.

-## Step 4: Loading the Data into Power BI Using QuickQuery and Direct Import
+## Step 4: Loading the Data into Power BI Using QuickQuery or Direct Import
-Objective: Import the dataset and dimension tables into Power BI for analysis.
-Action:
-For the sales environment reports, to maintain efficient updates, select the QuickQuery mode when importing the main dataset.
-This method ensures timely updates by fetching data as needed, reducing the load and maintaining performance.
-Import the other dimensional tables directly into Power BI.
-This allows for a comprehensive data model that supports in-depth analysis while ensuring that the most critical dataset for operational reporting remains efficiently updatable.
+With the views prepared and optimized in Google Big Query, the datasets were directly imported into Power BI Desktop.
+This approach was chosen because it does not impact the data update routines or compromise access security.
+Direct import ensures that the dashboard developed in Power BI remains both dynamic and secure, supporting interactive visualization and in-depth analysis of the data without disrupting ongoing data management practices.

-## Step 5: Applying Queries for Data Preparation and Cleaning
+## Step 5: Data Preparation and Cleaning
 Objective: Optimize and clean the data for analysis.
 Action: After loading the data into Power BI, apply Power Query Editor to perform data preparation and cleaning tasks.
 This includes:
 Removing unnecessary columns to streamline the dataset.